efreetsultan/basic_expressJs_for_ci-cd/README.md

 # Basic_ExpressJS_For_Ci-Cd

-This is a basic ExpressJS application that has one endpoint that returns a string.
+This is basic application, with ExpressJs backend and React frontend.
+AWS infrastructure created with Terraform.
+Deployed with Kubernetes and S3 web hosting

-### Used technologies:<br>
+## Used technologies:<br>

 |  |  |